Skip to main content

 What is the Sexual Battery Law in Ohio?

-• Collect and preserve any physical evidence including clothing, videos or photos.
+• Collect and preserve any physical evidence, including clothing, videos, or photos.

 There are also some things that you should avoid doing at all costs:

 A competent criminal defense attorney can provide a number of essential services for you during this difficult time.
-Here are some things your Ohio criminal defense attorney can help with:

 • Investigate the circumstances surrounding the alleged rape